Soaking vs. Quiet Time

 But those who wait on the LORD Shall renew [their] strength; They shall mount up with wings like eagles, They shall run and not be weary, They shall walk and not faint.”

-When they use these Scriptures, they are blatantly taking the Word of God out of context.
+When they use these Scriptures, they are blatantly taking the Word of YHWH out of context.
 Go back and read the surrounding verses (or the entire chapter).
 Almost every time, the writer is telling people to wait for God to defend them against their enemies.
-And we SHOULD wait on God to defend us… He is our Salvation!
+And we SHOULD wait on Elohim to defend us… He is our Salvation!

 We MUST understand this: waiting on God, at least from a scriptural perspective, has nothing to do with your prayer life.
 It has to do with God and His willingness to fight for us!

-Let me reiterate, there is GREAT value in spending quiet time with God, but the soaking approach and “scriptural” defense of those who practice soaking is weak, at best.
+Let me reiterate, there is GREAT value in spending quiet time with God, but the soaking approach and “scriptural” defenses of those who practice soaking are weak, at best.

 Who Am I to Judge?